AB9IL.net: CubicSDR on Debian, Ubuntu, and Linux Mint

 Installing CubicSDR on a Debian, Linux Mint, or Ubuntu System

-First, know that CubicSDR is now included in Skywave Linux, a live Linux system (based on Ubuntu) which can be run from a USB stick or installed on the hard drive.
-For HPSDR users, QTRadio is installed and there is also browser support for those nice WebSDR sites.
+First, know that CubicSDR is now included in Skywave Linux, a live Linux system which can be run from a USB stick or installed on the hard drive.

 CubicSDR can be installed in about fifteen to twenty minutes on computers of modest performance connected to modest broadband service.
 A quad core machine with 10 megabit internet can probably do all of the work in ten minutes or less.
-Most components can be found in the Debian or Ubuntu repositories, but Liquid DSP and CubicSDR must be downloaded as source from Github, then compiled and installed.
+Dependencies will be pulled automatically from the Debian or Ubuntu repositories.
+If building from source code, be sure to manually install any dependencies before doing the build.
+CSDR is critically important to have on your system.
+To install from the distro repositories, here is the command to execute in a terminal:

 #! /bin/sh